Meyerhofferite

 At Monte Azul, Plano, Argentina, meyerhofferite forms pseudomorphs after inyoite (KL p183).

-At the Qaragol boron mine, Zanjan province, Iran, The major mineral in the Qaragol borate deposits is hydroboracite, with minor presence of other borates such as colemanite, inyoite, meyerhofferite and szaibélyite.
+At the Gharah Gol Boron Mine, Qarah Gol, Central District, Mahneshan County, Zanjan Province, Iran, the major mineral in the Qaragol borate deposits is hydroboracite, with minor presence of other borates such as colemanite, inyoite, meyerhofferite and szaibélyite.
 The meyerhofferite is associated with inyoite and colemanite (92.6.542-544).

 The type locality is the Monte Blanco mine, Black Mountains, Amargosa Range, Inyo county, California, USA.